abailoni/cellpose-training-gui/docs/spacem_annotator/select_rois.md

 ### Updating image channels
 At any moment, you can update the channel paths of an image added to the project.
-Simply update the path and then click again on the
-_"Update Displayed Image Channels"_ button.
+Simply update the path and then click again on the _Update Displayed Image Channels_ button.

 ## Modify / create regions of interest in Napari
 TODO